js-soft/better-lerna-audit/readme.md

 # Lerna Audit

-Micro util to run npm audit for lerna packages (with autofix).
+Micro util to run better-npm-audit for lerna packages (with autofix).

+Inspired (and forked) from https://github.com/tnobody/lerna-audit.
+Because of the usage of `better-npm-audit` instead of `npm audit` we cannot fix the issues in the `package.json` automatically.

 ## How to use